 Never

-(If A-F selected in 2) Have you ever used part of your tax refund to make a deposit into your retirement account?
+(If A-F selected in 2) Have you ever used part of your tax refund to make a deposit to your retirement account?

 Yes

 No

 (If YES selected in 9) Have you ever directly deposited a portion of your tax refund into your retirement account?
 In other words, did you enter your retirement account routing number in the tax form at the time of filing to have the refund sent directly there?